nuodb/nuodb-helm-charts/README.md

 For more information on using Helm, refer to the [Helm's documentation](https://github.com/kubernetes/helm#docs).

+## NuoDB Helm Chart Version support

+For a list of supported NuoDB Helm Chart releases and where to download, click the `Releases` tab above.

+To enable automated notification of new releases, click the `Watch` button above and subscribe to the `Releases Only` selection. |

 ## Software Release requirements

 | Software   | Release Requirements                           |